 That means they produce five different plays and musicals simultaneously, transforming the actors and stage each day so that you can see a completely different show from one night to the next, rather than waiting for one play's run to end and another to begin.

 The company has been producing spectacular plays and musicals, and preparing actors for Broadway, film, and television, for several decades.
+Most shows are only performed on weekends.

 The Imaginists are an ensemble North Bay theater group that aims to break from the traditional and, as the name suggests, re-imagine theater.
 They consider themselves a performance laboratory that explores new possibilities of what theater can be, who participates, and where it takes place.

 The group presents everything from re-worked classics to bilingual and site-specific pieces to bicycle-powered shows in the park.
 The Imaginists are based in Santa Rosa, but offer performances in a variety of venues.
+Most shows are only performed on weekends.